sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 We kept 2 additional goals
 1. Test that the model successfully drives around track2 without leaving the road
 2. Train the model only using track1 data.
 Never show the model data of track2.
 Yet the car should be able to successfully drive around track2
-2. The car should be able to drive up to decent length in presence of shadow as well.
-Driving around in track2 in presence of shadow is *not* a goal

 ### Files Submitted & Code Quality
 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode